 What is the Corporate Sustainability Reporting Directive?

-The Corporate Sustainability Reporting Directive is an EU legislative framework which was adopted as part of the Sustainable Finance Package in April 2021, receiving European Union Council approval in November 2022 and officially entering into force in January 2023.
+The Corporate Sustainability Reporting Directive (CSRD) is an EU legislative framework adopted in April 2021 as part of the Sustainable Finance Package.
+It was approved by the European Council in November 2022 and came into force in January 2023.